 What is a Registered Dietitian?

-According to the lovely Academy of Nutrition and Dietetics, registered dietitians (RDs) are food & nutrition experts who have met the following criteria to earn the RD credential:
+According to the Academy of Nutrition and Dietetics (AND), registered dietitians (RDs) are food & nutrition experts who have met the following criteria to earn the RD credential:

 - Completed continuing professional educational requirements to maintain registration.

 There is no one-size-fits-all answer to this question, because really there are so many different things that RDs can do.
-The possibilities are endless, which is why I love my profession so much.
-And no, I don’t just “help people diet” or “tell people what to eat and not eat.”
+The possibilities are endless, which is why I love the profession so much.
+And no, RDs don’t just “help people diet” or “tell people what to eat.”
 In fact, helping people “diet” and lose weight is my least favorite thing to do as a RD, and the opposite of what I focus on with my clients.

-RDs work in a variety of settings, including health care, business and industry, community/public health, education, research, government agencies and private practice.
-Here’s an overview of what some RD jobs look like (sourced from AND):
+RDs work in a variety of settings, including healthcare, business and industry, community/public health, education, research, government agencies and private practice.
+Here’s an overview of areas in which you may find an RD (sourced from AND):